wagrodrigo/Security/README.md

-Tool created to user search related to identify fake user based on official company user account.
+Tool created to user search related to identify fake user based on official company user account in Twitter.

 ### Installation